mgottl04/neuroelectrovisuals/README.md

 - Our main code files: global.R, server.R, ui.R
 - Other code files in lib directory
-- Tweaks to shnyTree library in shinyTree-master directory
+- Tweaks to shinyTree library in shinyTree-master directory

 # Run instructions